 A visit to the front country of Sequoia National Park should include a stop at the Giant Forest Museum.
 Here you can learn a lot about Sequoiadendron Giganteum and ask the ranger stationed inside for advise on what to see during your visit to the park.
 The rustic building that houses the museum was built in 1928 on a design by architect Gilbert Stanley Underwood.
 Through great visual displays, the museum provides a wealth of information on the world’s largest trees.

 The Giant Forest is the most famous giant sequoia grove in Sequoia National Park.
 It covers three square miles and is the second largest grove of sequoias in the world.
-There are over 2,100 giant sequoias in the Giant Forest Grove over ten feet in diameter.
+Over 2,100 giant sequoias in the Giant Forest Grove have diameters of over ten feet.
 Of the 75 existing sequoia groves, only the nearby Redwood Mountain Grove in Kings Canyon National Park is larger.
 These special trees grow only in California on the west side of the Sierra Nevada between 5,000 and 7,000 feet, making the Giant Forest a very special place.
 No matter how many times you see a giant sequoia, you cannot help but be impressed by their elegant enormity.

 Outside the museum, the Sentinel Tree provides an example of an “average” sequoia.
 Amazingly, this seven hundred ton giant is about half the size of the General Sherman Tree.
 According to the National Park Service, there are forty miles of trail to choose from in the Giant Forest, so if you are looking for a pleasant stroll among the sequoias, you are in luck.

 Across from the Giant Forest Museum is a large parking lot and trails to Sunset Rock and Beetle Rock, two great granite overlooks, along with Big Trees Trail, which offers a beautiful and educational stroll through the sequoias around Round Meadow.